javascript-tutorial/en.javascript.info/1-js/03-code-quality/04-ninja-code/article.md

 A programmer who jumps inside the `render` will probably fail to notice that there's a local `user` shadowing the outer one.

-Then he'll try to work with `user` assuming that it's the external variable, the result of `authenticateUser()`...
+Then they'll try to work with `user` assuming that it's the external variable, the result of `authenticateUser()`...
 The trap is sprung!
 Hello, debugger...

 ## Side-effects everywhere!